 Golf Digest Magazine agrees with Tom.
 In its September 2012 first-ever listing of the Top 50 Most Fun Courses, Linville G.C. ranks 11th: "A wonderful layout features grand elevation changes, few flat lies, and smooth, speedy greens".

-Ladies play three separate 18-hole events at Linville Golf Club, Linville Ridge Country Club, Grandfather Golf and Country Club.
+Ladies play separate 18-hole events at Linville Golf Club, Linville Ridge Country Club, Grandfather Golf and Country Club and Blowing Rock.

 In Linville's undeveloped natural setting there are no large hotel facilities.
 Southern Seniors instead choose from a variety of small lodgings and inns.
 The most sought after is The Eseeola Lodge, adjacent to the golf club and owned by Linville Resort.
 Esseola is a Cherokee name, meaning river of cliffs referring to waterfalls in the area.
 The Lodge provides deluxe accommodations, optional American Plan or bed and breakfast rates, exquisitely landscaped grounds, and a full service spa.
 Two and three bedroom rental homes and condominiums within easy walking distance of Eseeola and the golf club are also available.